Leaders Changing the Face of Ocean Conservation

 RAY Fellows will be placed within one of our partner organizations for a year-long paid fellowship position, with the resources and support to develop experiences that will launch them onto a path of career growth in the conservation field.
 Fellows will work with mentors, grow their networks, and forge lasting relationships with their cohort of fellows.
 RAY Fellowship positions are full time paid positions at $31,200 plus benefits.
 Fellows will also receive a stipend of $1,000 to go towards professional development opportunities, in addition to coordinated professional development through their host organizations and the Environmental Leadership Program.

-The 2017 RAY Fellowship Program will offer several Fellowships in its second year beginning in June 2017 and ending June 2018.
+The 2017 RAY Fellowship Program will offer several Fellowships in its second year that will begin July 17, 2017 and July 16, 2018.